A Different SAIC

 - We created additional study spaces on campus to promote physical distancing, and added tents outside of the 280 building to be used for outdoor classes and meeting spaces.

 Cleaning and Sanitation

-We are modifying our housekeeping efforts, particularly for high-usage rooms, high-traffic spaces, and frequently touched objects.
-Increased attention will be dedicated to spaces like restrooms, lobbies, elevators, and cafes throughout the day.
-During overnight hours all classrooms, studios, and common areas will be cleaned.
+Housekeeping efforts have been modified, particularly for high-usage rooms, high-traffic spaces, and frequently touched objects.
+Increased attention is dedicated to spaces like restrooms, lobbies, elevators, and cafes throughout the day.
+During overnight hours all classrooms, studios, and common areas are cleaned.

-To assist in these efforts, we are placing sanitation supplies in all classrooms and other high-traffic spaces.
-Including hand sanitizer, disinfectant cleaner, paper towels, and facial tissue.
+To assist in these efforts, sanitation supplies have been placed in all classrooms and other high-traffic spaces including hand sanitizer, disinfectant cleaner, paper towels, and facial tissue.
 Students, faculty, and staff may utilize these supplies to wipe down surfaces and sanitize hands as frequently as desired.
-Supplies will be regularly monitored and filled by our Facility Services staff, and requests for refills can be made to 312.499.4920 or firstname.lastname@example.org.
+Supplies are being regularly monitored and filled by our Facility Services staff, and requests for refills can be made by calling 312.499.4920 or emailing email@example.com.

-Instructional Resources and Facilities Management (IRFM) is working directly with departments to further develop cleaning protocols for each area, including those that have circulating equipment such as the shops and media centers.
+Instructional Resources and Facilities Management (IRFM) also worked with departments to develop cleaning protocols for each area, including those that have circulating equipment such as the shops and media centers